 Electric Vehicles

 The "EVs always save money" claim needs a reality check.
-With the federal $7,500 tax credit gone since October 2025, pricier insurance, and accelerated depreciation, the math has gotten more complicated.
+With the federal clean-vehicle purchase credits unavailable for vehicles acquired after September 30, 2025, pricier insurance, and model-by-model depreciation risk, the math has gotten more complicated.
 Here is what the actual numbers say — and who comes out ahead.

 15 min read